Capital punishment: China

 There was a time in the Tang dynasty (618–907) when the death penalty was abolished.
 This was in the year 747, enacted by Emperor Xuanzong of Tang (r.
 712–756).
 When abolishing the death penalty, Xuanzong ordered his officials to refer to the nearest regulation by analogy when sentencing those found guilty of crimes for which the prescribed punishment was execution.
-Thus, depending on the severity of the crime a punishment of severe scourging with the thick rod or of exile to the remote Lingnan region might take the place of capital punishment.
+Thus, depending on the severity of the crime, a punishment of severe scourging with the thick rod or exile to the remote Lingnan region might take the place of capital punishment.
 However, the death penalty was restored only 12 years later in 759 in response to the An Lushan Rebellion.
-At this time in the Tang dynasty only the emperor had the authority to sentence criminals to execution.
-Under Xuanzong capital punishment was relatively infrequent, with only 24 executions in the year 730 and 58 executions in the year 736.
+At this time in the Tang dynasty, only the emperor had the authority to sentence criminals to execution.
+Under Xuanzong, capital punishment was relatively infrequent, with only 24 executions in the year 730 and 58 executions in the year 736.

-The two most common forms of execution in the Tang dynasty were strangulation and decapitation, which were the prescribed methods of execution for 144 and 89 offences respectively.
-Strangulation was the prescribed sentence for lodging an accusation against one's parents or grandparents with a magistrate, scheming to kidnap a person and sell them into slavery and opening a coffin while desecrating a tomb.
+The two most common forms of execution in the Tang dynasty were strangulation and decapitation, which were the prescribed methods of execution for 144 and 89 offences, respectively.
+Strangulation was the prescribed sentence for lodging an accusation against one's parents or grandparents with a magistrate, scheming to kidnap a person and sell them into slavery, and opening a coffin while desecrating a tomb.
 Decapitation was the method of execution prescribed for more serious crimes such as treason and sedition.
 Despite the great discomfort involved, most of the Tang Chinese preferred strangulation to decapitation, as a result of the traditional Tang Chinese belief that the body is a gift from the parents and that it is, therefore, disrespectful to one's ancestors to die without returning one's body to the grave intact.